Water Department Fast Facts

 - The David L. Tippin Water Treatment Facility has the capacity to produce up to 120 million gallons of drinking water daily.

-- Average daily demand is 75 million gallons a day.
+- Average daily drinking water production is 81 million gallons a day.

 - About 20 percent of daily demand is used for irrigation, about 35% goes to household use, about 35% is used commercially and the balance is used for health and safety purposes (fire suppression).